Dagim12/Open-AI_Text-Generator/README.md

    $ npm run dev
    ```

 You should now be able to access the app at [http://localhost:3000](http://localhost:3000)!
-For the full context behind this example app